Enhancing User Experience With CSS Animations

 You could also use animations to distract user from slow loading for example on some websites (again, more about that on my talk on perceived performance).

-Don’t be evil, don’t hijack user’s attention with dark patterns!
+Don’t be evil, don’t hijack user’s attention with deceptive design patterns!

 But, this is a double edge sword.
 Animations can also become annoying for your users quite quickly.
 Let’s learn from the horrible time of flashing blinking banners on websites and never NEVER go back to that again.

-So please, don’t hijack user’s attention with dark patterns!
-Avoid using animations to create FOMO (fear of missing out) and other dark patterns like that horrible counter to trick them into buying things.
+So please, don’t hijack user’s attention with deceptive design patterns!
+Avoid using animations to create FOMO (fear of missing out) and other deceptive design patterns like that horrible counter to trick them into buying things.
 Don’t get me wrong: it’s really cool that we can build this in CSS.
 It doesn’t mean you SHOULD.
 Don’t.

 Animations provide spacial orientation